Frequently Asked Queries

 <string name="With %d %s, the output value could be truncated">Con %d %s, il valore in uscita potrebbe venire troncato</string>

-As long as you create translations you can see the results just restarting RaceStudio 3.
+As long as you create translations, you can see the results by restarting RaceStudio 3.

-Once you complete the translation or you just reach a safe point, just send the .xml file to software@aim-sportline.com.
+Once you complete the translation, or reach a safe point, send the .xml file to software@aim-sportline.com.

 How to Enable and Share RaceStudio 3 Logs

-In case you’re experiencing any issue with RaceStudio 3 and you want to log its behaviour allowing developers to better understand what happens, you can enable and share a number of software logs.
-To do this, please follow the following procedure.
+If you’re experiencing any issue with RaceStudio 3 and want to allow developers to better understand the problem, you can enable and share software logs.
+Follow this procedure:

-• Identify the logs folder into RaceStudio 3 install path (usually, C:\AIM_SPORT\RaceStudio3\logs).
+1. Locate the logs folder in the RaceStudio 3 installation path (usually: C:\AIM_SPORT\RaceStudio3\logs).

-• If you can’t find it, just start RaceStudio 3 once, it will be creating such file with all default options.
+2. Find the `log-options.txt` file in this folder. - If you can’t find it, start RaceStudio 3 once.
+The software will create this file with default options.

-• Run RaceStudio 3 and reproduce any function or issue you want to, then close RaceStudio 3.
+4. Run RaceStudio 3 and reproduce the issue or function you want to log. - After reproducing the issue, close RaceStudio 3.